Implementation of an RCP

 Lease Contract Clause for RCP

-- Costs for the self-consumed solar electricity
+- Costs for self-consumed solar electricity

-- Costs of individual meters
+- Costs for individual meters

 - Costs for management (meter readings, administration, and billing)